selirra/anarch/README.md

 ### Desktop environments that i tried:
 * Xfce, LXDE, and Plasma works without major errors.
 * After installing Plasma, run `echo "export $(dbus-launch)" >> /etc/profile`.

-### Issues:
-* Ping doesn't work for me.
-* Dns resolving on user accounts doesn't work for me.
-* I modified the makepkg command to not check for root, but even then i couldn't install AUR packages, because it ran into some errors with fakeroot.

-Let me know if you know how to fix these issues, thank you!

 ### Credits:
 * To get around systemd's limitations in chroot, i used Smaknsk's servicectl utility.
 * https://github.com/smaknsk/servicectl